Kiza-coder/Cogip/README.md

 - allow access to certain page in regards to permissions

 Team members and inputs to the projects :
-Julien :
+Julien : part contacts
-Kiza :
+Kiza : part invoices
-Laly :
+Laly : part companies

 ## Database relations drawing